 Amal El-Sheikh teaches Microbiology, Pathophysiology, and Foundations of Biology.
 She has an M.D. degree from the Moscow Medical Academy in Russia and a Ph.D. in Microbiology from University of Louisville in Kentucky.
 In her graduate work she performed comparative genomic analysis as well as investigative studies into the gene expression of marine nitrifying bacteria.
 Before coming to Alverno she did postdoctoral work at Miami University in Oxford, Ohio where she studied microbial communities from a waste water treatment plant.

-Leona Truchan is a graduate of Alverno College.
-Her areas of specialty are two-fold.
-She taught microbiology, immunology, virology and chronobiology.
-She has been actively involved on the national, regional, and state level on pre-service and in-service preparation for science teachers.
-She received her doctorate in the biological sciences from Northwestern University.
+The late Leona Truchan is a graduate of Alverno College.
+She taught microbiology, immunology, virology and chronobiology and was actively involved at the national, regional and state levels in pre-service and in-service preparation for science teachers.
+She received her doctorate in biological sciences from Northwestern University.

 Carl Ball specializes in classical genetics, molecular genetics and molecular biology.
 His interests include microbial genetics, yeast physiology and fermentation, and pseudoscience.
 Carl holds a BA in Biology from Hamilton College and a PhD in Genetics from the University of Wisconsin-Madison.
 Before coming to Alverno, he taught at the University of Wisconsin-Parkside and worked in yeast research and development at Miller Brewing Company in Milwaukee.Biology >